-As discussed in Note 1, certain conditions indicate that madeBOS, Inc. may be unable to continue as a going concern.
+The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
+As discussed in Note 8 to the financial statements, the Company may be unable to continue as a going concern.
 The accompanying financial statements do not include any adjustments that might be necessary should madeBOS, Inc. be unable to continue as a going concern.
-My conclusion is not modified with respect to this matter.
+Our conclusion is not modified with respect to this matter.

+Melora L. Galasso

+MLM Care Corp.

-Mount Sinai, New York May 3, 2017
+Mount Sinai, New York

+December 21, 2017